MukulPrbhu/Performing-and-detecting-a-security-attack-on-a-virtual-network-built-using-OpenStack/README.md

 research.
-Through this project, we aim to gain a deeper practical understanding of cloud computing security by launching a virtual network-based attack using OpenStack, a widely popular open-source cloud computing infrastructure software project.<br>The implementation of this project can be broadly categorized into three major phases:
+Through this project, we aim to gain a deeper practical understanding of cloud computing security by launching a virtual network-based attack using OpenStack, a widely popular open-source cloud computing infrastructure software project.<be><br>The implementation of this project can be broadly categorized into three major phases:<br>
 i.
-Installation & Configuration of OpenStack Infrastructure and Required Computing Resources ii.
-Network Attack Simulation iii.
-Detection & Evasion of Attack Using Snort
+Installation & Configuration of OpenStack Infrastructure and Required Computing Resources<br>
+ii.
+Network Attack Simulation<br>
+iii.
+Detection & Evasion of Attack Using Snort<br>